ForceManager/api-rest-java/README.md

 #### Example 1

-This example shows the top 500 companies and print by console their names.
+This example shows the top 500 companies and prints their names by console.

 #### Example 2